Inheritance claims made by children

 People’s expectations are also on the rise.
 Many children are making long term financial decisions on the assumption they will receive an inheritance from their parents.
 When ‘their inheritance‘ fails to materialise it can have enormous financial repercussions and again act as a catalyst for litigation.

 Slee Blackwell partner, Lee Dawkins, commented:

 ‘Many children seem to regard their parents’ property as their own.
 But they are wrong to do so.
 Unlike neighbouring jurisdictions such France and Spain, we have no culture of ‘forced heirship’ in England and Wales.
 In this country people have ‘testamentary freedom’, meaning we can leave our estate to whoever or whatever we wish – including the local cats’ home should we so desire.’

 ‘The concept of testamentary freedom is only tempered by the Inheritance (Provision for Family and Dependants) Act 1975.
 This legislation was introduced to tackle the most obvious cases unjust hardship arising on the death of an individual, such as when a husband who has all the assets in his sole name fails to make provision for his widow.
 But the Inheritance Act has been extended over the years and is now routinely used by cohabitants and, increasingly, adult children who feel they have not been adequately provided for.’

-The risk of litigation cannot be completely avoided in any estate, but people making a Will can minimise the dangers by giving full consideration to the competing claims of everyone who may have the expectation of provision.
-We would advise that particular care should be taken where step families are involved and encourage an open dialogue with key family members which anticipates the varied scenarios that might occur.
+The risk of litigation cannot be completely avoided in any estate, but people making a will can minimise the dangers by giving full consideration to the competing claims of everyone who may have the expectation of provision.
+We would advise that particular care should be taken where stepfamilies are involved and encourage an open dialogue with key family members which anticipates the varied scenarios that might occur.